 We found 9 neurologists who accept Coventry HSA near Exton, PA.

-Dr. Fred Weinblatt is a medical specialist in neurology (brain & spinal cord disease).
+Dr. Fred Weinblatt specializes in neurology (brain & spinal cord disease) and practices in West Chester, PA and Kennett Square, PA.
+Areas of expertise for Dr. Weinblatt include back pain, peripheral neuropathy, and multiple sclerosis (MS).
+Dr. Weinblatt is affiliated with Hospital of the University of Pennsylvania (HUP).
 He attended Johns Hopkins University School of Medicine and subsequently trained at a hospital affiliated with the University of Colorado Denver for residency.
-His areas of expertise include back pain, peripheral neuropathy, and multiple sclerosis (MS).
-On average, patients gave Dr. Weinblatt a rating of 3.0 stars out of 5.
-Blue Cross/Blue Shield, Coventry, and TRICARE are among the insurance carriers that Dr. Weinblatt accepts.
-He has received professional recognition including the following: Recognized by Best Doctors in America 2005-2006.
-He is professionally affiliated with Hospital of the University of Pennsylvania (HUP).
+His average rating from his patients is 3.0 stars out of 5.
+He takes several insurance carriers, including Blue Cross/Blue Shield, Coventry, and TRICARE.
+Dr. Weinblatt has received professional recognition including the following: Recognized by Best Doctors in America 2005-2006.

 Clinical interests: Neck Pain, Dementia, Stroke, Epilepsy, Back Pain, Alzheimer's Disease, Headache, Multiple ...
 (Read more)

-Clinical interests: Headache, Electromyography, Multiple Sclerosis, General Neurology, Parkinson's Disease, Migraine, ...
+Clinical interests: Electromyography, Multiple Sclerosis, Bell's Palsy, Parkinson's Disease, Dementia, Cerebral Palsy, ...
 (Read more)

 Clinical interests: Metabolic Disorders, Epilepsy